rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 		System.out.println(
 			"Message listener unregistered with " + destinationName + "!");
 	}

 }
 ```

-One important difference is that while message bus event listeners listen globally
+One important difference is that while message bus event listeners listen
-(at the Message Bus scope) for any destination that are added or removed,
+globally (at the Message Bus scope) for any destinations that are added or
-destination event listeners only listen for message listeners that are added or
+removed, destination event listeners only listen for message listeners that are
-removed to a particular destination.
-So you must specify that destination as a
+added to or removed from a particular destination.
+So you must specify the
-property of your destination event listener service.
+destination as a property of your destination event listener service.

 Don't confuse these three types of listeners: